Spectra of Magnetic Operators on the Diamond Lattice Fractal: The Diamond Lattice Fractal

 \subsection{Resistance form and Laplacian on \DLF}

 The crucial feature that permits us to do analysis on the \DLF\ is the existence of an irreducible local regular Dirichlet form $\DF$ and an associated non-positive definite, self-adjoint Laplacian operator $\Delta$ for which $\DF(f,g)=\int (-\Delta f)\bar{g}\,d\mu$, where $\mu$ is Hausdorff measure.
 The existence and fundamental properties of such operators on fractals emerged in the probability and functional analysis literature, intially as a mathematical treatment of physics models with anomalous diffusive behavior~\cite{Kusuoka85,BarlowPerkins,Kig89}, and subsequently as a subject of interest in its own right.
-The monographs of Barlow~\cite{Barlowbook} and Kigami~\cite{Kigamibook} and the references therein give two standard approaches, but since the \DLF\ is only finitely ramified rather than post-critically finite we rely upon Teplyaev's extension~\cite{Tep08} of Kigami's method.
-A direct approach that includes some estimates of the heat kernel is given in Section~4 of~\cite{HamblyKumagaiDiamond}.
+The monographs of Barlow~\cite{Barlowbook} and Kigami~\cite{Kigamibook} and the references therein give two standard approaches, but since the \DLF\ is only finitely ramified rather than post-critically finite we rely here upon Teplyaev's extension~\cite{Tep08} of Kigami's method.
+We note that the results given here about the Dirichlet form and Laplacian are not new: a direct approach that includes some estimates of the heat kernel is given in Section~4 of~\cite{HamblyKumagaiDiamond}.
 We also note that the harmonic structure on the \DLF\ is not regular in the sense explained in Chapter~3 of~\cite{Kigamibook}, so in particular the resistance metric completion of $V_\ast=\cup V_m$ is a strict subset of $X$.
 For this reason we will work with the Euclidean rather than the resistance metric.
 Though the following results are now standard we recall some salient features of the construction in order to fix notation.

 Both the Dirichlet form and the Laplacian on the \DLF\ may be realized as a limits of corresponding objects on the the finite graph approximations in Figure~\ref{diamond}.
 Recall that the vertices of the scale~$m$ approximation are denoted $V_m$ and we write $x\sim_m y$ if there is an edge between $x$ and $y$.
 Define a sequence of graph Dirichlet forms and graph Laplacians by